yannickgloster/securing-the-cloud/README.md

 # Securing the Cloud

-Upload files to Google Drive securily
+Upload files to Google Drive securely